Engineering 8 min read

 gcloud beta billing projects describe your-project-id

-3. Configure the Migration Corridor (This is the Key)
+3. Setting up the Migration Corridor (This is the Key)

 This is the most important part.
 We establish a “migration corridor” to enable project movement between organizations.
-In essence, it’s a setting to make the organizations trust each other.
+In essence, it’s a setting to make each organization trust the other.

 Set export permission in the source organization: